likarajo/covid19/README.md

 John Hopkins University CSSE [Novel Coronavirus (COVID-19) Cases data](https://systems.jhu.edu/research/public-health/ncov/): https://github.com/CSSEGISandData/COVID-19

-*Bias*: Selection bias on confirmed to those tested there is discriminatory forces that determine who gets tested - age, availability, price/demographic, and on.
-These can change with time.
-Further, countries are investing to make the tests more available which affects the report.
+*Bias*: Selection bias on confirmed over those tested, as there are discriminatory forces that determine who gets tested - age, availability, price/demographic, and so on.
+These factors can change with time.
+Further, multiple countries are investing heavily to make the tests more available them, which also affects the report.

 ### Tracking